|LabVIEW 2015 Help|

 Maintains a static reference to a VI.
 You can configure the Static VI Reference function to output a generic or strictly typed VI reference.
-Details
+After you place the Static VI Reference function on a block diagram, double-click the function to display a file dialog box where you can select a VI.

 |vi reference is the refnum associated with the configured VI.
 If the VI is not valid, vi reference contains Not A Refnum.|

-Use a strictly typed VI reference if you want to call the referenced VI with the Call By Reference Node.
+Use a strictly typed VI reference if you want to call the referenced VI with the Call By Reference node or the Start Asynchronous Call node.
 When you create a strictly typed VI reference, you cannot wire vi reference to the Run VI method.
 You cannot use the Run VI method to run a VI that is already reserved for execution by another VI.
 A strictly typed static VI reference also reserves any subVIs when a top-level VI is reserved, thus making it ineligible for the Run VI method.
-Refer to the Run VI Method topic for additional details.
+Refer to the Run VI method for more information.